pydanny/fastapi-blog/README.md

 # FastAPI Blog README

-A blog engine for FastAPI
+A markdown-powered blog engine and light CMS for FastAPI.

 ## Planned features